clangen/musikcube/README.md

 # dependencies

-musikcube would not be possible without the following excellent free, open source, and non-free (in the case of macOS and win32 APIs) projects and libraries:
+musikcube would not be possible without the following excellent free, open source, and (in the case of some macOS and win32) non-free projects and libraries:

 core:
 * [boost](http://www.boost.org/)